cguardia/questions/README.rst

   questions to show depending on the answers to previous ones.
 * Complex forms can be defined easily using class composition.
 * Easy multi-page forms, with no state-keeping headaches.
-* Import forms directly from JSON definitions using SurveyJS form creator.
+* Create forms directly from JSON definitions using SurveyJS form creator.
+* Generate Python code from dynamic JSON import.
 * Minimal code for simple apps.
 If you just need a form or two, you are set.
 * Zero Javascript code option.
 If you can use a CDN, no need to install or download any javascript.